8 Myrrh Essential Oil Benefits And Uses

 Myrrh cannot be harvested without the tree trunks being cut so the resin can be released.
 As the resin begins to dry, it looks a bit like tears trailing down the tree trunk.
-Once the resin has dried, the cap is collected and essential oil is made via steam distillation.
+Once the resin has dried, the cap is collected, and the essential oil is made via steam distillation.

 Myrrh oil is one of the most widely used herbal medicines throughout the world.
 It helps canker sores, sore throats, and other minor illnesses of the mouth to heal more quickly.
-Combining it with frankincense essential oil can help to give it antiseptic properties, as well.
+Combining it with frankincense essential oil can help to give it antiseptic properties as well.

 2Strengthens Both Gums And Muscles

 3Cough And Cold Relief

 Suffering from a cold can be a miserable experience.
-It causes difficulty breathing and fatigue, and many OTC medications can leave you sluggish.
+It causes difficulty in breathing and fatigue, and many OTC medications can leave you sluggish.
 Myrrh essential oil can help relieve cold symptoms without that grogginess.

 A small amount of myrrh essential oil can work as an antiseptic, helping to clean out wounds.
 It works best alongside other antiseptic creams, helping to enhance the antiseptic properties.
-It can also help in tetanus protection.
+It can also aid in tetanus protection.

 5Reduction Of Cancer Cells

 Myrrh essential oil is not a cure for cancer, but it can help prevent some forms.
 Myrrh can often rid the bloodstream of antioxidants.
 This aids in preventing cells from replicating as quickly, which keeps cancerous cells in check.

 It's not a cancer cure, and no one who's being honest would call it one.
 But there is quite a bit of promising research into the ways myrrh oil can be used to combat the various forms of cancer.
-Research has found that myrrh inhibits the cancerous growth of eight different types of cells.
+A study has found that myrrh inhibits the cancerous growth of eight different types of cells.
 While there's still quite a bit of research to be done, it can't hurt to stock up in preparation!

 6Maintain Overall Health

 Myrrh oil can help boost your overall health.
 The antioxidant properties help boost organ strength.
-This helps in protecting from premature aging.
+This helps in protecting you from premature aging.

 7Pain And Inflammation Relief

-The antiseptic properties combined with the astringent properties make it quite effective as a first aid tool.
+The antiseptic properties combined with the astringent properties make it quite effective as a first-aid tool.
 It can keep wounds from being infected.
 This includes common infections such as tetanus.

 8Stimulates Blood Circulation

 Myrrh contains two main active compounds.
-One type is called terpenoids, while the other type is called sesquiterpenes.
+One type is called terpenoids, while the other is called sesquiterpenes.
 These are the compounds that give myrrh oil its antioxidant and anti-inflammatory properties.

 Sesquiterpenes can also affect your brain chemistry by stimulating the hypothalamus.
 This helps you stay calm and relaxed.
 Both of these compounds are undergoing major studies on their uses in antibiotics and other potential therapeutic treatments.